topikachu/ev3dev/Connecting-via-USB-on-Windows.md

     ![Network and Sharing Center Image](images/WindowsRNDIS/Network-and-Sharing-Center-Change-adapter-settings.png)

-2. There will be a connection that says *USB Ethernet/RNDIS Connection*.
+2. There will be a connection that says *USB Ethernet/RNDIS Gadget*.

     ![AddNewDevice](images/WindowsRNDIS/Network-Connections.png)